fbpx

 Dehydration is detrimental to performance and recovery.
 HYROX athletes typically sweat a lot during many of their workouts, and those lost fluids need replacing.
 Even a slight reduction in hydration can result in a large drop in performance (and energy and wellbeing).

 It’s not just fluid intake you need to be thinking about.
 When you sweat you lose electrolytes and they too need replacing.
 A lot of the people I speak with on the nutrition calls take a range of supplements, but electrolytes are one of those most commonly missing, and it is a relatively cheap, easy fix that can have a substantial effect on how you feel and perform.
-Check out these electrolytes for a great tasting, effective product.
+This range of supplements are all electrolyte based for this very reason.

 5. Thinking it’s all Nutrition